DEV Community

 Go to the Properties tab and scroll down to the bottom of the page.
 Enable static website hosting and input index.html in both Index document and Error document - optional input fields.

-As I mentioned earlier, this app not only displays photos from S3 but also lets you manage albums, album tags, and photos.
-To achieve this, you will need a login page, and only certain people have admin permission who can manage this website.
+As I mentioned earlier, this app not only displays photos from S3 but also allows you to manage albums, album tags, and photos.
+To achieve this, you will need a login page, and only certain individuals with admin permission can manage this website.

-This app uses Google IDP as part of the authentication process, so you will need to create Google OAuth 2.0 on the Google Cloud Platform console.
+This app uses Google IDP as part of the authentication process.
+Therefore, you will need to create a Google OAuth 2.0 client on the Google Cloud Platform console.

 Step 2.1 - Setting up Google OAuth 2.0